It’s back to Grease’s Rydell High again, in the so bad it’s good sequel…

 The film is worth watching to catch a glimpse of the early careers of Caulfield and Pfeiffer who have both gone on to bigger and better appearances on film, TV and stage despite the initial reaction when the film had come out.
 Pfeiffer is an Oscar nominated actress and appeared in movies such as Scarface (1983) and The Witches of Eastwick (1987).

 Caulfield has appeared in the TV soaps Emmerdale (1972-) and Casualty (1986).
-The supporting cast, Zmed went on to be William Shatner’s sidekick in TV’s T.J.
+In the supporting cast, Zmed went on to be William Shatner’s sidekick in TV’s T.J.
 Hooker (1982-86) (minus the singing).
-And Pamela Adlon to Californication.
-(2007-14) The other recognisable support, Maureen Teefy was first seen as the main lead character of Doris in the film Fame (1980), but sadly for many of the supporting cast and in relation to the Fame title song, their career appears not to have lasted forever and no one remembers their names.
+And Pamela Adlon to Californication (2007-14) with David Duchovny.
+The other recognisable support, Maureen Teefy was first seen as the main lead character of Doris in the film Fame (1980).
+But sadly for many of the supporting cast and here to kinda quote – albeit in opposites – in the Fame title song, their career appears not to have lasted forever and no one remembers their names.

 Weeper Rating: 0 /10